Richard Herring: Solo work

 In February 2007, filming began on Herring's comedy drama You Can Choose Your Friends.
 As well as writing the script, he also acted alongside Gordon Kennedy, Claire Skinner, Rebecca Front, Sarah-Jane Potts, Robert Daws, Anton Rodgers and Julia McKenzie.
 The show was broadcast on ITV on 7 June 2007.

-In January 2008 he began the Collings and Herrin (sic) podcast with Andrew Collins.
+In January 2008 he began the Collings and Herrin podcast with Andrew Collins.
 They celebrated their second anniversary with a live "100th" podcast (it was actually the 105th recording) at the Leicester Square Theatre.
 On 30 January 2010 the pair began a tenure of sitting in for Adam and Joe on BBC Radio 6 Music on Saturdays mornings, a slot they occupied for more than a year.

 Herring's 2008 stand-up set The Headmaster's Son earned four 5-star reviews and several 4-star reviews.
 The set covers his experience growing up in The Kings of Wessex School in Somerset where his father worked as headmaster and how this may have been the origin of his fondness for telling puerile jokes.
 The show was seen by critics as a thoughtful look at his upbringing, and his relationship with his father, to whom the show is dedicated.

 Herring launched his show, Hitler Moustache in 2009 to see if he "could reclaim the toothbrush moustache for comedy – it was Chaplin's first, then Hitler ruined it."
 The show discusses broader issues, such as fascism and the British National Party.
 Herring and some of his contemporaries, including Dave Gorman, were angered when material from his show was misrepresented in a Guardian column by critic Brian Logan.

 On 14 October 2010, his Radio 4 series Richard Herring's Objective was first broadcast.
 Here Herring attempts to reclaim controversial items, starting with the toothbrush moustache and moving onto the hoodie, Flag of England and Dolly the Sheep.
 An Edinburgh special about the See-you-Jimmy hat was broadcast in August 2011 and a second series was recorded in October 2011 with episodes about the golliwog, the wheelchair, Page 3 and the old school tie.

 On 27 December 2010, Herring finished second on Celebrity Mastermind with a final score of 34 points.
 His specialist subject was Rasputin.
 He was The Pod Delusion "Comedian of the Year 2010."